BSData/wh40k-heralds-of-ruin/README.md

 Yeah!
 We have it hosted on AppSpot.
 Take a look: [BattleScribe Data on Appspot][]

-__Wait, where did the 7th edition files go?__: _The 7th edition game system will no longer be supported by us; all their files in their last revisions are available [here](https://github.com/BSData/wh40k-heralds-of-ruin-killteam/releases/tag/v2.2.1).
-Downloading .bsr file (one of the Downloads) and importing it in BattleScribe will allow you to use these no-longer-maintained datafiles._
+__Wait, where did the 7th edition files go?__

+The 7th edition game system will no longer be supported by us; all their files in their last revisions are available [here](https://github.com/BSData/wh40k-heralds-of-ruin-killteam/releases/tag/v2.2.1).
+Downloading .bsr file (one of the Downloads) and importing it in BattleScribe will allow you to use these no-longer-maintained datafiles.

 ## Links ##